SoftwareAG/c8y-docs/content/release-notes/10-5-0-bundle/10-5-0-improvements.md

 You can now add context-based routes, for example an additional tab for a certain device.
 Context routes help you to extend existing routes with further information.
 [MTM-26856]

-You can now add custom widgets developed in Angular to a Web SDK for Angular based application.[MTM-25425]
+The Angular Web SDK now also allows for adding custom widgets developed in Angular to a Web SDK for Angular based application.
+With this addition, the Angular Web SDK supports all functionality of the deprecated Web SDK for AngularJS.[MTM-25425]

 For details, see the [How-to recipes](/guides/web/how-to/) in the Web SDK guide.